-Table 20- CCR exposures by exposure class and risk weight (EU CCR3)
+Table 19- CCR exposures by exposure class and risk weight (EU CCR3)

-On December 31, 2021, OTC derivatives cleared through a qualified central counterparty (QCCP) totalled EUR 123 million in nominal amount and EUR 554 thousand in exposure value.
+Haitong Bank has no direct exposure to qualified central counterparty (QCCP), with all its transactions being executed through a broker that has a membership on the central counterparty.
+On December 31, 2022, OTC derivatives cleared through a broker with a QCCP totalled EUR 149 million in nominal amount and EUR 12,5 million in exposure value.
 This exposure is included in table 19, above, in line 6 - Institutions.
-As of December 31, 2021 there were no OTC derivatives cleared through a non-qualified central counterparty.
+As of December 31, 2022 there were no OTC derivatives cleared through a non-qualified central counterparty.

-On 31 December 2021, the CVA Risk own funds were as follows:
+On 31 December 2022, the CVA Risk own funds were as follows:

-nousands of EUR) Exposure value RWEA 1 Total transactions subject to the Advanced method 0 0 2 (i) VaR component (including the 3x multiplier) 0 3 (ii) stressed VaR component (including the 3x multiplier) 0 4 Transactions subject to the Standardised method 22 970 14 415 EU4 Transactions subject to the Alternative approach (Based on the Original Exposure Method) 0 0 5 Total transactions subject to own funds requirements for CVA risk 22 970 14 415
+housands of EUR) Exposure value RWEA 1 Total transactions subject to the Advanced method 0 0 2 (i) VaR component (including the 3x multiplier) 0 3 (ii) stressed VaR component (including the 3x multiplier) 0 4 Transactions subject to the Standardised method 112 150 36 479 EU4 Transactions subject to the Alternative approach (Based on the Original Exposure Method) 0 0 5 Total transactions subject to own funds requirements for CVA risk 112 150 36 479

-Table 21 - Transactions subject to own funds requirements for CVA risk (EU CCR2)
+Table 20 - Transactions subject to own funds requirements for CVA risk (EU CCR2)

-On 31 December 2021, Haitong Bank had no credit derivatives transactions.
+On 31 December 2022, Haitong Bank had no credit derivatives transactions.